On This Page

 Fair Registration Practices Report

-The College’s registration practices are regularly audited by the Office of the Fairness Commissioner.
+The College’s registration practices are regularly audited by the Office of the Fairness Commissioner (OFC).
 Created under the Fair Access to Regulated Professions Act (2006), this government agency works with regulated professions and compulsory trades in Ontario to ensure they have registration processes that are transparent, objective, impartial and fair.

-By law, all regulatory bodies in the province, including the College of Nurses, must:
+By law, all regulatory bodies in the province, including the College, must:

 - provide clear information about registration requirements, processes, timelines and fees